ebuyakin/maichat/docs/new_message_workflow.md

   b.
 If `assistantText.trim() !== ''` emit `{ role:'assistant', content:assistantText }`.
 4. Append New Outgoing: Add the new user prompt as the final message `{ role:'user', content:newUserText }`.
 5. (Optional Future) If `composeSystemPrelude()` returns a system/style message, prepend it (not yet implemented).
-6. (Planned) Context Snapshot: On *error only* capture `{ includedPairIds, outgoingUserText }` for retry/debug display.
-Not yet implemented; current debug HUD derives info live.
-7. Excluded / OOC Pairs: Never serialized into the provider request; presence is purely visual (styling + boundary navigation aid).
+6. Excluded / OOC Pairs: Never serialized into the provider request; presence is purely visual (styling + boundary navigation aid).
-8. Trimming Non‑Recompute: We do not recompute X during trimming; the loop operates on the initial predicted INCLUDED set minus oldest removals.
+7. Trimming Non‑Recompute: We do not recompute X during trimming; the loop operates on the initial predicted INCLUDED set minus oldest removals.
-9. Metadata Exclusion: Topic, star, colorFlag, and other metadata are not injected into message contents.
+8. Metadata Exclusion: Topic, star, colorFlag, and other metadata are not injected into message contents.

 ### 6.9 Prediction Boundary Update Policy
 The prediction boundary (INCLUDED vs EXCLUDED pairs) is intentionally *stable* during ordinary typing to honor zero‑cost keystrokes.
 It is recomputed only when underlying inputs that can change the maximal includable suffix change.